We’d Love To Hear About Your Project

 By Alejandro Montiel

-A number of people use the terms logo design and branding interchangeably.
-This is far from correct because one is part of the other (logo design plays an important role in the branding of any business).
-Besides, coming up with a logo design and formulating a branding strategy requires following different measures.
+A number of people use the terms logo and branding interchangeably.
+This is far from correct because one is part of the other (a logo plays an important role in the branding of any business).
+Besides, coming up with a logo and formulating a branding strategy requires following different measures.
 Adding brand identity to the mix makes for increased confusion.
 While there is a distinct difference between logo and branding, you’ll need to rely on both for the growth of your business.

 A brand, in its simplest form, refers to a name or any other feature that customers might use to identify a business, its products, or its services.
 However, a brand also refers to how people perceive a business and its offerings based on emotional and practical factors.